Christine Michel Carter: Advocacy

 Carter participated in the #ShareTheMicNow Instagram initiative alongside authors Luvvie Ajayi and Bozoma Saint John.
 On June 10, 2020, 52 Black women took over the Instagram feeds of 52 white women with large platforms to draw attention to the work they're doing in order to catalyze change.
 Carter took over the Instagram account of Rachel Bloom.
 Carter has also spoke out against Black Women’s Equal Pay Day, stating the path to racial and gender equity in the workplace will involve “radical action."

-Carter is a council member on the Caring Across Generations Business Care Council, a group which changes the way our culture and policies value and support caregiving.
+Carter is a council member on the Caring Across Generations Business Care Council, a group that changes the way our culture and policies value and support caregiving.
 She is also a council member on the SeekHer Foundation's Advocacy Council, a non-profit organization that advocates for women's mental health.
 The SeekHer Foundation partnered with Pure Leaf to give mothers grants totaling $200,000 in 2021 and $400,000 in 2022; Carter is one of the grant application reviewers.
 Carter is an advisory board member of The Policy Center for Maternal Mental Health, a national policy organization that advanced The Pregnant Workers Fairness Act and the PUMP for Nursing Mothers Act legislation in 2022.